Academic Center · Kentfield Campus

 Diamond Physical Education Center · Kentfield Campus

-The four-building Physical Education Center and pool, originally constructed in 1965, underwent a complete renovation.
-The new 44,000 square-foot facility upgrade includes the pool area, locker rooms, team rooms, and indoor and outdoor classrooms.
+The 44,000 square-foot Physical Education Center underwent a complete facility upgrade that included the pool area, locker rooms, team rooms, and indoor and outdoor classrooms.
 A new gym floor and scoreboard were installed.
-Natural lighting, efficient heating and air circulation systems, as well as solar panels for heating the pool and energy-producing photovoltaic umbrellas (carports) in the parking lot, are just some of the innovative design ideas incorporated into the project.
-The new complex opened in fall 2009 and achieved LEED® Gold Certification for its use of sustainable building practices.
+Natural lighting, efficient heating and air circulation systems, solar panels for heating the pool and energy-producing photovoltaic umbrellas (carports) in the parking lot, are just some of the innovative design ideas incorporated into the project.
+Construction costs totaled $12.7 million.
+Named in honor of former COM President Irwin “Red” Diamond, the center achieved LEED® Gold Certification.

 PE Track Renovation Project · Kentfield Campus